Dipu-06/Genai-projects/README.md

-this repo contains genai practice topics
+This repo contains all about gen ai